100% Certified Authentic

 • Bi-Compax or Tri-Compax dial layout

 Oris is no stranger to making motorsport watches and one of the more intriguing models is the Calobra Chronograph.
 Named after a small village in Majorca, Spain, the Oris Calobra Chronograph collection is home to the limited-edition racing watches the brand made in honor of its sponsorship of the Rally Clásico Isla Mallorca.
+If you read any Oris watch review, you’ll discover that these timepieces capture the spirit of the race with their unique design elements and craftsmanship.

 With 44mm stainless steel cases, old-school-style pump chronograph pushers, shiny black tachymeter bezels, and dashboard-inspired dials with either bi-compax or tri-compax layouts, the relatively affordably priced Oris Calobra Chronographs are attractive options for Swiss-made automatic racing watches.